 Before the move

-- Keep meal times the same as before.
-Nothing works up a dog more than not getting food at their accustomed time.
+- Keep meal times the same.
+Nothing annoys a dog more than not getting food at its accustomed time.

 - Try playing with them as much as possible.
-Though moving is time-consuming, taking time off planning everything to give your dog attention will do wonders in keeping them calm.
-The added benefit is that daily outings keep them out of the house and away from the bustle of packing.
+Though moving is time-consuming, taking time off to plan everything to give your dog attention will do wonders in keeping them calm.
+Daily outings also keep them out of the house and away from the bustle of packing.

 During the move

 - Bring them with you.
-While it may seem like leaving the dog at a boarding facility is the easier option, this can be detrimental to their health.
+While it may seem like leaving the dog at a boarding facility is the easier option, this can harm their health.
 Keeping them with you helps soothe their anxiety and makes the transition easier.

 - Have their ID on hand.
 If your dog gets lost during the move without a microchip or collar, you may never see them again.